Xenosaga Episode II: Gameplay

-After saving enough AP, a character can perform a special attack with their accumulated AP, with some "Boost" attacks ignoring turn order to allow a character who has yet to move to steal an enemy's turn and perform an action.
+A character can perform a special attack with their accumulated Stocks, with some "Boost" attacks ignoring turn order to allow a character who has yet to move to steal an enemy's turn and perform an action.
 A character's position on the battlefield can be shifted, which directly affects what attacks they perform and how they interact with neighboring party members.
 Characters have three level of attacks; A (high), B (mid) and C (low).
 Each enemy is vulnerable to a particular sequence of attacks.
 Upon completing a sequence of attacks an enemy is weak to, the enemy is knocked out, rendering them unable to move.
 When knocked out, a party member can perform a special attack which deals high damage.
 Two characters can also cooperate on a Dual attack, which deals high damage to enemies.

 In addition to battling on foot, mecha specific to a character can be summoned.
 While each mech has a fixed main pilot, the sub-pilot can be changed, which alters the types of attacks the mech can perform.
 After defeating the enemy, the party receives experience points which raise their basic statistics, and skill points which are used to upgrade each character's skill tree, unlocking new skills.
 New items and accessories can only be gathered either through searching the environment or defeating enemies, as currency and shops are not present.